+Understand the basics of Blockchain technology.
 As mentioned, a blockchain system comprises two types of records, namely blocks and transactions.
 Transactions are considered the users’ actions made at a specific time.
 The new transactions that were made are stored together as a block.

 What makes blockchain more exceptional is that every block has a cryptographic hash of the previous one; hence, creating a chain.
 The cryptographic hash’s work is to accumulate the data from the previous block and convert it into a compact data string.
 Since the strings are very challenging to find, any modification within the chain is easily identified.